-Three phase appliances present a much higher risk of electric shock to users because;
+Three phase appliances and leads present a much higher risk of electric shock to users because;

 - they operate at 415V, which is significantly greater than standard 240V mains voltage

 - many operate at much higher current ratings